Understanding Corporation Tax for Businesses

 Whether you make a loss or have no corporate tax to pay, you must always make sure that you file in your returns.
 There are a few competitive accountants in London who can help you file your returns as it can be a complex process.

-You can file your corporate tax returns online through the help of online tax accountants or by yourself through setting up an online account with HMRC.
+You can file your corporate tax returns online through the help of accountants for tax or by yourself through setting up an online account with HMRC.
 All small businesses in the UK have a personal tax account.
 Most companies prefer hiring accounting firms to manage this process for them.

 Is an accountant necessary when filing corporate tax returns?